Natural Baby Life logo (480 x 130)

 • Place the nipple and collar over the vent system and tighten snugly.

-As with any bottle, you want to ensure that your baby is comfortable, with his head slightly higher than his chest when feeding.
-When using a bottle with the Dr Brown vent system, you want to hold the bottle at a 45-degree angle to keep the milk or formula from flooding the vent.
+As with any bottle, you want to ensure your baby is comfortable, with their head slightly higher than their chest while feeding.
+When using a bottle with the Dr Brown vent system, hold the bottle at a 45-degree angle to keep the milk or formula from flooding the vent.

-There are several reasons that your Dr Brown bottle might be leaking around the collar at the top, most of which are very easy to fix.
+There are several reasons why your Dr. Brown bottle might be leaking around the collar at the top, most of which are very easy to fix.

-1. Milk or formula was heated with the vent and nipple fully assembled – When the liquid and air in the bottle are heated, they expand and will be pushed out through the vent.
+1. Milk or formula was heated with the vent and nipple fully assembled When the liquid and air in the bottle are heated, they expand and are pushed out through the vent.
 Try heating your baby’s bottle before assembling the inner parts.
 Once the milk or formula is warm, completely assemble the nipple system as directed.

-The vent system in the Dr Brown bottle allows the milk or formula to flow in a way that mimics breastfeeding, but it’s also a more complicated system than the straightforward nipple you see in a standard bottle.
+The vent system in the Dr. Brown bottle allows the milk or formula to flow in a way that mimics breastfeeding, but it’s also a more complicated system than the nipple you see in a standard bottle.

 If you do get milk or formula in the vent, just hold the bottle upright and remove the nipple to release the built-up pressure, then put it back on as normal.